-Traditional thinking says the more critical the application, the more tightly its development must be planned, staged and controlled.
-The truth is, a flexible culture is stronger, safer and more robust.
 This talk gives practical tips for adopting an agile approach to planning, team interactions and risk management.
 When the culture shifts, teams achieve goals sooner and safety is greatly enhanced.

-In this presentation filmed during Agile 2008, Wes Williams and Mike Stout share their recent experience with a large distributed team, the planning hurdles they encountered and how they passed them, and their recommendation: avoid large distributed teams.
+Williams and Stout share their recent experience with a large distributed team, the planning hurdles they encountered and how they passed them, and their recommendation: avoid large distributed teams.

-Choosing the right features can make the difference between the success and failure of a software product.
-Mike Cohn presented 'Prioritizing your Project Backlog' at Agile 2008 on how a project backlog should be organized and prioritized and non-financial techniques for prioritization such as kano analysis, theme screening/scoring, relative weighting and analytic hierarchy process.
+Choosing the right features can make the difference between success and failure.
+Mike Cohn presented 'Prioritizing your Project Backlog' on how to organize/prioritize a project backlog.

 When we start a project, can methodology be mandated, or is it arbitrary?
 At Agile2006 Todd Little shared a model to help leaders choose, and emphasised project 'steering' for success.

 Scrum co-creator Ken Schwaber spoke at Agile2006 on code quality as a corporate asset.
 In this video Schwaber discussed how a degrading codebase paralyses teams and increases corporate risk.